Single-quanta interferometry: which-way versus which-phase information stored in an ancillary quantum system: Appendix B: The AQS of the proposed setup

-In order to describe the ancillary system, first, we consider an atom with three levels $\{ |g_0\rangle, |g_1\rangle, |e\rangle \}$ trapped in a cavity.
-The transition frequency between $|g_1\rangle$ and $|e\rangle$ equals the resonance frequency of the cavity and the transition frequency between $|g_0\rangle$ and $|g_1\rangle$ or $|e\rangle$ is far from $f_0$.
-When the atom's state is in the subspace spanned by $|g_1\rangle$ and $|e\rangle$, strong coupling between the atom and the cavity leads to mode splitting.
-That is to say, the system finds entangled energy levels.
-The transition frequency between these new levels is different from $f_0$.
-Now, we make one of the cavity's reflectors (e.g., the left one) have a little leakage and let the system interact with a single photon coming from the left side (figure (5)).
+In order to describe the AQS, let's consider an atom with three levels $\{ |0\rangle, |1\rangle, |e\rangle \}$ trapped in a cavity.
+The transition frequency between $|1\rangle$ and $|e\rangle$ equals the resonance frequency of the cavity ($f_0$) but the transition frequencies between $|0\rangle$ and $|1\rangle$ and between $|0\rangle$ and $|e\rangle$ are far from it.
+When the atom's state is in the subspace spanned by $|1\rangle$ and $|e\rangle$, strong coupling between the atom and the cavity leads to mode splitting; that is to say, the system finds entangled energy levels and the transition frequency between these new levels is different from $f_0$.
+Now, we make the cavity's left reflector have a little leakage and let the system interact with a (circularly polarized) ultra-narrow-band single photon coming from the left side.
 What happens depends on the atom's initial state and the photon's frequency.

-To be accurate, we use the equation derived for this system by \cite{duan2004scalable} in the input-output formulation:
+To be accurate, we use the relation between input and output operators of this system derived by \cite{duan2004scalable}: